Puppychan/bird-bay-lag-game/README.md

 - In `gpio.h`: change line `#define RBP3 //for emulation with QEMU` to `#define RBP4`
 - Run `make cleanall-run` if you haven't run this project before, or if you modify anything in _data_ folder, or you delete or modify in _object_ folder.
 Or you only need to run `make test` if you modify code excepting `data` folder.
-- Afterwards, copy `kernel8.img` in the root folder and follow these steps [here](https://rmit.instructure.com/courses/121602/files/34052795?wrap=1).
+- Afterwards, copy `kernel8.img` in the root folder and follow these steps [here](./assets/readme/setup-rpi4.docx).
 - After following and complete these steps, please wait for a few minutes to let the **Welcome Message** appearing on the TeraTerm, because TeraTerm is slow in recognizing unicode displaying character.
 - To run the OS system, the TeraTerm now is the console/ terminal when the user runs on QUEMU.
 - Refer to [The Team OS System](#the-team-os-system) to see how to use the team OS system and play game application inside the system.

 ## Please DON'T

+### Computer having intention to run on RPI4

 - Zoom the TeraTerm before or during the running
 - Disconnect TeraTerm and then connect again -> Nothing will display